PeterT1000/trackrad2025/README.md

     return repeated_target # repeated_target.shape == (W, H, T)
 ```

-**Note:** When adding files or folders to it make sure to add them the the Dockerfile.
+**Note:** When adding files or folders to it make sure to add them to the Dockerfile.
 This is required for the submission on grand-challenge, where you provide the platform access to github repository you created earlier.
 Alternatively, but not recommended, you can upload a container image, e.g. created using the save.sh script provided with the baseline algorithm.
-**However, we still require read access to your model source code for price eligibility.**
+**However, we still require read access to your model source code for prize eligibility.**

 #### 7. Have Fun